 There are no hard and fast rules here, although we suggest following these simple guidelines:

-- Make the keyword relevant to the campaign.
-Choose a keyword that matches the context of the campaign.
+Make the keyword relevant to the campaign.
+Choose a keyword that matches the context.
 For example, If your advertising is about a gym membership, choose GYM or FITNESS.

 What terms & conditions am I required to include in my text response instructions?